Tensor Methods for Nonlinear Matrix Completion: Experiments

 Figure \ref{fig:phase} shows the performance of the LADMC and iLADMC algorithms against competing methods for the recovery of synthetic union of subspaces data with missing entries.
-We generated $\d\times \N$ data matrices whose columns belong to a union of $\K$ subspaces each of dimension $\r$.
-We sampled $\m$ entries in each column, selected uniformly at random, and attempted to recover the missing entries using our proposed LADMC algorithm.
+We generated $\d\times \N$ data matrices whose columns belong to a union of $\K$ subspaces each of dimension $\r$, and sampled $\m$ entries in each column, selected uniformly at random.
 We used the settings $\d=15$, $\N=50\K$, $\r=2$, for varying measurements $\m$ and number of subspaces $\K$, and measured the fraction of successful completions over $25$ random trials for each pair $(\m,\K)$.
-We judged the matrix to be successfully completed if the normalized root mean square error $\|\mathbf{X}-\mathbf{ X_0}\|_F/\|\mathbf{X_0}\|_F$ was less than $10^{-4}$, where $\mathbf{X}$ is the recovered matrix and $\mathbf{X_0}$ is the ground truth matrix.
-Here we compared against low-rank matrix completion (LRMC) via singular value iterative hard thresholding in the original matrix domain, and three methods based on subspace clustering: sparse subspace clustering (SSC) with entry-wise zero fill \cite{ewzf} followed by LRMC on each identified cluster (SSC+EWZF), the expectation-maximization (EM) algorithm proposed in \cite{ssp14}, and the group-sparse subspace clustering algorithm \cite{GSSC} followed by LRMC on each cluster (GSSC).
+We judged the matrix to be successfully completed if the normalized root mean square error $\|\mathbf{X}-\mathbf{ X_0}\|_F/\|\mathbf{X_0}\|_F$ was less than $10^{-4}$, where $\mathbf{X}$ is the recovered matrix and $\mathbf{X_0}$ is the ground truth matrix and $\|\cdot\|_F$ denotes the Frobenius norm.
+Here we compared against low-rank matrix completion (LRMC) via iterative singular value hard thresholding (ISVHT) \cite{iht} in the original matrix domain, and three methods based on subspace clustering: sparse subspace clustering (SSC) with entry-wise zero fill \cite{ewzf} followed by LRMC on each identified cluster (SSC+EWZF), the expectation-maximization (EM) algorithm proposed in \cite{ssp14}, and the group-sparse subspace clustering algorithm \cite{GSSC} followed by LRMC on each cluster (GSSC).
 The subspace clustering algorithms were passed the exact rank and number of subspaces.
 The EM and GSSC algorithms were initialized with the subspace clustering obtained by SSC-EWZF.
 Any remaining free parameters in these algorithms were set via cross-validation.
+For LADMC and iLADMC we used a quadratic tensorization ($p=2$) and LRMC steps for these algorithms were performed via ISVHT with the rank threshold parameter set to the exact rank of the tensorized matrix.